WeblateOrg/weblate/docs/install.rst

 ------------------

-Prebuilt appliance provides preconfigured Weblate running with MySQL database as backend and Apache as webserver.
+Prebuilt appliance provides preconfigured Weblate running with MySQL database as backend and Apache as web server.
 However it comes with standard set of passwords you will want to change:

 ======== ======== ======= ==================================================